zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 Getting work done in a new culture can be significantly more difficult, time consuming and expensive simply because you and your team are not culturally proficient.

 Meyer quickly explains how your personal choices and communication style are influenced by culture.
-From there, she provide examples of how you can adapt your approach to communicate successfully in other cultures.
+From there, she provide examples of how you can adapt your approach so that you can communicate successfully in other cultures.

-Whether you're traveling is irrelevant, really; this is a great book.
+Whether you're traveling is irrelevant, really.
+This is a great book.
 I think I've gifted half a dozen copies.